Train-In-Blocks-Ltd/Landing/content/blog/train-in-blocks-speaks-to-sean-wilson.md

  He says: "I absolutely love the transformation of people over time.
 Many personal trainers start in gyms but I'm self employed so I love being the master of my own destiny.
 The problem I had with Sport Journalism was because I was applying for jobs, my destiny was in someone’s else’s hands, i.e the employer.
 Whereas with this one, every success (or failure) is down to me and I’m 110% fully responsible.
 It’s an industry where you never know enough in terms of your coaching knowledge, you're constantly learning and always improving which is brilliant."

 But there is also a world beyond the fitness studio — as a self employed PT, Sean will often work up to 15 hours a day, not simply coaching his clients but keeping up to speed with the scheduling and financial aspect that comes with the territory of having your own business.
 Up with the lark at 5.30 and clocking off at 8pm, an essential part of Sean's role entails things like doing the accounts, marketing, content creation, client programming, web design and networking.
-Whilst all this is important, Sean describes the long days as the main pitfall of his work.
+Whilst all this is important, Sean describes the long days as the main pitfall of his work.\
 "You have to know your limits in terms of how many sessions you do a week.
 If you try and chase clients, chase money, you get to the point where your diary is crazy busy and then it’s not sustainable in my view.
 I do around 30 sessions a week, about six a day.
 People can do more but I like that number so knowing your limits is very important otherwise you can become burned out very quickly."

 Breaking down the barriers by working with a PT to smash through the ceiling can be a daunting prospect for many.
 It's inevitable some will fall by the wayside (more on that in a moment) but Sean gave us a compelling insight into the secrets of success.

  "What I try to do with clients when they start with me is to try and find out why do they really want it?
 It’s not just a bit of weight loss, it’s not just a bit of fat loss or a bit of muscle body.
 Why is this really important to you?
 "Whether that be being a role model for your kids or looking great for a wedding or finally meet a partner, you’ve got to link the body shape goal to what’s their real value in life and what’s the real problem for them.
 Make it deep and upsetting almost as for a lot of people, it's a very emotional journey."

 As with any journey, there have been some bumps in the road en route to the end destination.
 Not all have made it to the final furlong.
 Sean is empathetic to those struggling in the gym or with nutrition, after all, that's what he's there for, but fail to follow what he describes as the "basics" and difficult decisions invariably follow.
 There are some entry-level ground rules to stick to: turn up on time, check in and pay on time and communicate regularly.
-Do all those things (Sean says they're "essential") and he'll do the rest when it comes to the coaching.
+Do all those things (Sean says they're essential) and he'll do the rest when it comes to the coaching.
 Some clients have had to be let go having simply failed to get to grips with what's expected.

 Sean's burning passion for his craft, his enthusiasm and dedication and desire to succeed is clearly in evidence throughout our interview.

+When it comes to offering advice to his PT peers, some key 'nuggets' really shone through:

+* Keep working at your craft and embrace challenging environments
-He explained how the need to build your reputation as a coach, to push yourself out your comfort zone and embrace all the industry has to offer is pivotal for a PT.
+* Build your reputation as a coach by pushing out your comfort zone
+* Invest in yourself and your skill/knowledge

-"Keep working at your craft and keep throwing yourself into challenging environments where you’re going to grow.
-Keep trying to get better as a coach and keep trying to get results, because those results are your currency.
-I put my head down for 12 months just to get a portfolio of results and outcomes.
-If you stay in your comfort zone, you’re not going to move forward, you’re going to go stale.
-Invest in yourself, your skill, your knowledge, because then that will have a huge reward for you further down the line."
+* Keep trying to get better as a coach and keep trying to get results because those results are your currency.

 It's advice that goes for clients too:
  "What I’ve found fascinating in coaching is every client’s different psychologically, bio-mechanically, their behaviours are different.
 It’s not a one-size-fits-all thing.